Fall of the Fascist regime in Italy: Arrest of Mussolini

 Grandi met with Pietro d'Acquarone until 06:00 after the Grand Council meeting to give him one of the two copies of the OdG.
 At 07:00, d'Acquarone informed the King.
 The King called Badoglio and told him that he would be the successor to Mussolini.
 The operation was due to start on 29 July.
 Mussolini went to work and found a letter on his desk from Tullio Cianetti, withdrawing his vote for the OdG Grandi.
 He ordered a search for Grandi from his office at Montecitorio, but he replied that he was not in Rome, potentially in an effort to give him the task of making contact with the Allies to prepare an armistice.
 Mussolini contacted the royal household in order to request an audience with the King to report on the previous night's meeting.
 This call unsettled the King, who had decided to arrest the Duce on that same day.
 The arrest occurred at 17:00 at Villa Savoia.

 General Castellano contacted the Commander-General of the Carabinieri, General Angelo Cerica, who organized the arrest.
 Lieutenant Colonel Giovanni Frignani oversaw the arrest of Mussolini by order of the king.
 Captain Paolo Vigneri of the Carabinieri was commissioned to carry out the arrest.
 He was summoned by telephone with his colleague Captain Raffaele Aversa around 14:00 on 25 July by Lieutenant Colonel Frignani, who explored their method of carrying out the order of arrest issued against the Duce.
-Vigneri was told to deliver Mussolini and complete the mission at any cost; he was provided with three non-commissioned officers of the Carabinieri (Bertuzzi, Gianfriglia and Zenon), who were allowed to use weapons if needed.
+Vigneri was told to deliver Mussolini and complete the mission at any cost.

 In the meantime, Mussolini met the Japanese ambassador, Shinrokuro Hidaka, who had been waiting three weeks for a courtesy hearing.
-Hidaka heard Mussolini request that the Japanese Prime Minister, General Tojo, contact Hitler and convince him to reach an agreement with Stalin.
+Hidaka heard Mussolini request that the Japanese Prime Minister, General Hideki Tojo, contact Hitler and convince him to reach an agreement with Stalin.
 Otherwise, Italy would be forced to abandon the alliance.
 In the afternoon, Mussolini visited the San Lorenzo quarter to observe the damage from the bombing.
 Back at Villa Torlonia, his wife, Donna Rachele, told him not to go to the appointment with the King since Victor Emmanuel could not be trusted.
 She told him: "You won’t be back", but he said that the King was his best friend.